salesforce/bazel-eclipse/README.md

 We welcome outside contributions.
 As with any OSS project, please contact our team prior to starting any major refactoring or feature work, as your efforts may conflict with ongoing work or plans of ours.
-We expect major changes to the Bazel Classpath Container for 1.1, so please avoid working in that area for now.

 To start developing this feature, follow the instructions on our Dev Guide.